brodieG/aammrtf/README.md

 One of the dangers of snapshot tests is that it is easy to automatically record larger than needed outputs.
-These become difficult to interpret when they change later, and might cause future maintainers overwrite reference output without fully understanding the changes.
+These become difficult to interpret when they change later, and might cause future maintainers to overwrite reference output without fully understanding the changes.

 Tests for which the result is not completely self-evident should be documented